chinaza/eslint-config/readme.md

 npm install -D @chinaza/eslint-config eslint prettier typescript-eslint
 ```

+> **Note**: We intentionally do not include `eslint-plugin-prettier` as a dependency.
+This package uses `eslint-config-prettier` to disable conflicting ESLint rules while keeping Prettier and ESLint as separate tools.
+See the [Philosophy section](#philosophy-prettier--eslint-separation) for more details.

 ## Express/Node.js Configuration

 The Express config provides comprehensive linting for Node.js and Express.js applications with support for both TypeScript and JavaScript.